ferdinandmudjialim/qualysparser/README.md

 # qualysparser
-A python script to parse Qualys Reports effectively
+A python2 script to parse Qualys Reports effectively
 Filter our Qualys data based on Title, Severity, QID or CVE

 # Sample Usage